johnscott7/PL-Goal-Chains/README.md

 ```

 ## 5. Methodology
-- Detailed methodology to be documented as the analysis progresses.
+- Detailed methodology in progress.

 ## 6. Results and Insights
-- To be completed at the conclusion of the analysis
+- Results and Insights to come.